 - Primer and paint, or stain and exterior polyurethane

 Cut the following pieces from a full sheet of 3/4-inch plywood, using a table saw or circular saw:

 - Two pieces at 24 x 48 inches for the sides of the planter box

 - Two pieces at 22 1/2 x 23 1/4 inches for the ends of the planter box

 - One piece at 22 1/2 x 48 inches for the bottom of the planter box

 Cut Biscuit Slots

-- Bottom piece: Biscuit slots are cut into the edges of the plywood on the sides but into the face on the ends
+- Bottom piece: Biscuit slots are cut into the edges of the plywood sides but into the face of the end pieces.

 - Side pieces: Biscuit slots are cut into the face along the bottom and both side edges